pypa/virtualenv/docs/development.rst

   archive root. ``tox r -e zipapp`` builds the zipapp, runs the script, and has ``tasks/validate_sbom.py`` check that the SBOM lists every file in the archive with its hash.

+:doc:`reference/release-artifacts` describes every file, SBOM and attestation a release publishes, and :doc:`how-to/verify-release` shows users how to check them.

 Automated testing
 =================